 Acquired properties are recognized at cost, or if acquired as part of a business combination, at fair value at the date of acquisition.
-All costs directly related to exploration activities are capitalized once the Company has obtained the legal right to explore.
-Exploration and evaluation assets are reclassified when technical feasibility and commercial viability of the property can be demonstrated.
-Acquisition costs include cash consideration and the fair value of common shares, based on recent issue prices, issued for exploration and evaluation assets pursuant to the terms of the agreements.
+All costs directly related to exploration activities-are capitalized once the Company has obtained the legal right to explore.
+Acquisition costs include cash consideration and the fair value of common shares, issued for exploration and evaluation assets.
 Exploration expenditures, net of recoveries, are capitalized as incurred.
 After a property is determined by management to be commercially feasible, acquisition costs and their related deferred exploration expenditures on the property will be transferred to mineral properties under development.
 Prior to transfer the assets will be tested for impairment.
-The costs related to a property from which there is production, will be depleted and depreciated using the unit-of-production method.

 Exploration and evaluation assets acquired under an option agreement where payments are made at the sole discretion of the Company, are capitalized at the time of payment.
-Option payments received are treated as a reduction of the carrying value of the related acquisition cost for the exploration and evaluation assets until the payments are in excess of acquisition costs, at which time they are then recognized in profit or loss in the Company's consolidated statement of comprehensive income or loss.
-Option payments are at the discretion of the optional and, accordingly, are accounted for when receipt is reasonably assured.
+Option payments received are treated as a reduction of the carrying value of the related acquisition cost for the exploration and evaluation assets until the payments are in excess of acquisition costs, at which time they are then recognized in profit or loss in the Company's consolidated statement of comprehensive loss.
+Option payments are at the discretion of the optionor and, accordingly, are accounted for when receipt is reasonably assured.